Chat to a Council Officer

 If you don't have a tree on your nature strip and would like to request one, phone Council on 1300 653 356 or lodge an online request.

 Request street tree removal

-Please note: the outcome of this assessment will be provided in writing to the/any household situated directly in front of a reported tree.
+Please note the outcome of this assessment will be provided in writing to any household the reported tree is located directly in front of.